RichiDevelops/Portfolio/README.md

 ### 4. 🗓️ Calendar Sync Application
 **Description/Summary:**
  Development of a desktop calendar sync application with a GUI for colleagues from another department.
 The application reads appointments from an Excel file and writes them to the corresponding Outlook calendar.
-**My role:** Co-Developer, implementing main functionalities, the GUI and delivering it to the colleagues
+**My role:** Co-Developer, implementing main functionalities, the GUI and delivering it to the colleagues.
 **Tech Stack:**
 Python (FastAPI), MSAL, Microsoft Graph API, Azure App Registration, PYQT5, Git
 **Timeframe:** 04/2025-05/2025